sirelawrence/Lawrence-website/content/Lecture-Notes/Money-and-Banking/index.md

 publication: ''
 publication_short: ''

-abstract: The content in this lecture notes are based on Lecture slides from Mishkin's: The Economics of Money, Banking, and Financial Markets.
+abstract: The content in this lecture notes are based on Lecture slides from Mishkin's `The Economics of Money, Banking, and Financial Markets.`
 # Summary.
 An optional shortened abstract.
-summary: The content in this lecture notes are based on Lecture slides from Mishkin's: The Economics of Money, Banking, and Financial Markets.
+summary: The content in this lecture notes are based on Lecture slides from Mishkin's `The Economics of Money, Banking, and Financial Markets.`

 # Display this page in the Featured widget?